Gerald R. Ford-class aircraft carrier: Sensors and self-defense systems

 Another addition to the Gerald R. Ford class is an integrated active electronically scanned array search and tracking radar system.
 The dual-band radar (DBR) was being developed by Raytheon, for both the Zumwalt-class guided missile destroyers and the Gerald R. Ford-class aircraft carriers.
 The island can be kept smaller by replacing six to ten radar antennas with a single six-faced radar.
 The DBR works by combining the X band AN/SPY-3 multifunction radar with the S band AN/SPY-4 Volume Search Radar (VSR) emitters, distributed into three phased arrays.
 The S-band radar was later deleted from the Zumwalt-class destroyers to save money.

 The three faces dedicated to the X-band radar handle low-altitude tracking and radar illumination, while the three S-band faces handle target search and tracking regardless of weather.
 "Operating simultaneously over two electromagnetic frequency ranges, the DBR marks the first time this functionality has been achieved using two frequencies coordinated by a single resource manager."

-This new system has no moving parts, therefore minimizing maintenance and manning requirements for operation.
+This system has no moving parts, therefore minimizing maintenance and manning requirements for operation.
 The AN/SPY-3 consists of three active arrays and the Receiver/Exciter (REX) cabinets above-decks and the Signal and Data Processor (SDP) subsystem below-decks.
 The VSR has a similar architecture, with the beamforming and narrowband down-conversion functionality occurring in two additional cabinets per array.
 A central controller (the resource manager) resides in the Data Processor (DP).
 The DBR is the first radar system that uses a central controller and two active-array radars operating at different frequencies.
 The DBR gets its power from the Common Array Power System (CAPS), which comprises Power Conversion Units (PCUs) and Power Distribution Units (PDUs).
 The DBR is cooled via a closed-loop cooling system called the Common Array Cooling System (CACS).